MIDAS-26/Messaging_System/README.md

 # messaging system
- A local instant messaging system made with Java on NetBeans
+ A local instant messaging system made with Java and MySQL.